PierreExeter/MLOps-Pipeline-Deployment/README.md

 - tag : latest
 - port : 5000

-7. The app is running and deployed on [https://insurance-predictions.azurewebsites.net](https://insurance-predictions.azurewebsites.net)
+7. The app is running and deployed to [https://insurance-predictions.azurewebsites.net](https://insurance-predictions.azurewebsites.net/)